Lou-Ann Preble

-Lou-Ann Preble (born September 26, 1929) is a former member of the Arizona House of Representatives.
+Lou-Ann Maxine Preble (née Baumann; September 26, 1929 – May 2, 2024) was an American politician who was a member of the Arizona House of Representatives.
 She served in the House from January 1993 through January 2001, representing district 9.
 She could not run for re-election in 2000 due to the amendment to the Arizona Constitution which limited politicians to serving four consecutive terms.
+Preble died on May 2, 2024, at the age of 94.